 Let's be real; having your period can be the worst.
-It can make wearing white pants scary, or like you want to eat everything in sight.
-While you're probably aware there are certain foods you shouldn't have during your period, you might not be listening to that advice because, well, sometimes the foods with the least nutrients just taste good — especially during your period.
+It can make wearing white pants scary, or like you want to cry at everything in sight.
+While you're probably aware there are certain foods to avoid during your period, you might not be listening to that advice because, well, sometimes the foods with the least nutrients just taste good — especially during your period.
+(And that's OK!)

-But if you want those awful cramps and uncomfortable bloating to go away, eating foods that are nutrient-dense and healthy is your best option.
+But if you want those awful cramps and uncomfortable bloating to go away, eating foods that are nutrient-dense is your best option.
 "Our bodies are losing a lot of blood [during our periods].
 Depending on flow and duration, this could be 30 to 80 mL of blood loss.
-Your body must replenish this blood to attempt to keep you in balance," says director of Clinical Health Psychology and founder of Health Psychology & Wellness Center at Behavioral Associates Dr. Michele Barton in an interview with Bustle over email.
+Your body must replenish this blood to attempt to keep you in balance," director of Clinical Health Psychology and founder of Health Psychology & Wellness Center at Behavioral Associates, Dr. Michele Barton, PhD, says in an interview with Bustle over email.
 "That is achieved through increased requirements of certain nutrients, and energy normally used in other ways.
 In addition, we are dealing with hormones going up and down, which is off-putting to us psychologically and physically."

 Yes, those cupcakes and pizza pies do sound amazing, but during this time, your body needs the right nutrients so you don't feel even worse.
 Need more proof about what I'm talking about?
 Here are 11 things you shouldn't have during your period.